kristinemlarson/gnssrefl/README.md

 The first task you have is to translate a from RINEX into what I will call a SNR format - and to calculate those geometric angles.
 For the latter you will need an **orbit** file.
 If you tell it which kind of orbit file you want, the code will go get it for you.
 Secondly, you will need to decide how much of the data file you want to save.
-If you are new to the my codes, I suggest you choose **option 99**, which means all data between elevation angles of 5 and 30 degrees.
+I used to have you type in a number for this selection - but this is now optional.
+For all data < 30 degrees elevation angle (which is the default), the snr file value is 66 and that is the default.
+For all data between 5 and 30, the snr file value is 99.
+The others are given below.

 The command line driver is **rinex2snr**.
-You need to tell the program the name of the station, the year and doy of year, your orbit file preference, and your SNR format type.
+You absolutely must tell the program the name of the station, the year and doy of year.

 If you installed gpsSNR.e, a sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:

-*rinex2snr p041 2020 132 99*
+*rinex2snr p041 2020 132*

 If the RINEX file for p041 is in your local directory, it will translate it.
 If not, it will check four archives (unavco, sopac, cddis, and sonel) to find it.

-If you did not install a fortran translator, use this for a GPS file:
+If you did not install a fortran translator, use this for a GPS file on year 2020 and doy 132:

-*rinex2snr p041 2020 132 99 -fortran False*
+*rinex2snr p041 2020 132 -fortran False*

 The code will also search ga (geoscience Australia), nz (New Zealand), ngs, and bkg if you invoke -archive, e.g.

-*rinex2snr tgho 2020 132 99 -archive nz*
+*rinex2snr tgho 2020 132 -archive nz*

 What if you want to run the code for all the data for a given year?

-*rinex2snr tgho 2019 1 99 -archive nz -doy_end 365*
+*rinex2snr tgho 2019 1  -archive nz -doy_end 365*

 If your station name has 9 characters, the code assumes you are looking for a RINEX 3 file.
 However, it will store the SNR data using the normal